shabegom/buttons/README.md

 - `append`, `prepend`, `remove`, `replace` have been updated to use the button position. `name` is no longer required.

 **known issues with current release**
-- If you're using the mobile beta the button block-ids aren't working properly.
+- If you're not on insiders, or on mobile, your button needs to have a name.
+I mean, why wouldn't you have a name?

 ---